There are common areas of the body that weaken after knee surgery.

 Wall squats

-This exercise is particularly good for your quadriceps and buttocks.
+This exercise is particularly good for your quadriceps and buttocks, and you can do it anywhere.

 Placing an exercise ball between yourself and a wall, simply complete a series of squats.
 This will help you improve your range of motion and strengthen the muscles in your antigravity chain.